Steve Jobs by Walter Isaacson (Simon and Schuster, $35.00, 656 pages)

 Like a hammer that sees everything in sight as a nail, Jobs also tended to view technology as the solution to every one of society’s difficult problems… A very ill Jobs was to personally lecture President Obama on his view that all education should be digital and interactive (physical classrooms, teachers and whiteboards arguably being obsolete); though, in fairness, Bill Gates has made similar comments – some of which are quoted in Steve Jobs.

-Isaacson comprehensively makes his case that Jobs belongs up there with Edison and Ford as one of the greatest business leaders in American history.
+Isaacson clearly and comprehensively makes his case that Jobs belongs up there with Edison and Ford as one of the greatest business leaders in American history.
 He was a visionary, a big picture guy who could also master the smallest details.
 He was a technological artist who was to identify with both fuzzy inventor-creators and detail-oriented engineers.
 And he always understood that a sharp focus is the basic key to leadership, “Jobs insisted that Apple focus on just two or three priorities at a time.”